WHAT IS LAIF?

 - Increasing environmental protection and supporting climate change adaptation and mitigation.

-- Promoting equitable and sustainable socio-economic development through improvements to social service infrastructure and support to SMEs.
+- Promoting equitable and sustainable socio-economic development through the improvement of social service infrastructure and support to SMEs.

-The program allows the European Union to engage in projects that would have been outside the scope of conventional development cooperation instruments, in a region where an increasing number of countries are in need of different approaches, instruments and forms of tailored support for investment.
+The program allows the European Union to engage in projects that would have been outside the scope of conventional development cooperation instruments, in a region where an increasing number of countries are looking for different approaches, innovative instruments and new forms of tailored support for investment.

 HOW DOES LAIF WORK?

-LAIF sets up partnerships, pooling grants and other resources from the EU and using them to leverage loans from multilateral and bilateral European finance institutions (such as AECID, AFD, EIB, KfW) as well as from regional and multilateral development banks (such as CABEI, CAF, IDB).
+LAIF sets up partnerships putting together grants and other resources from the EU, and using them to leverage loans from multilateral and bilateral European finance institutions (AECID, AFD, EIB, KfW) as well as from regional and multilateral development banks (CABEI, CAF, IDB).
 These resources are often pooled together with contributions from partner countries and beneficiary institutions in Latin America.

 Implementation of both the LAIF grant component and the credit component is managed by the corresponding European development bank.
-Project follow up is assured by the European Delegation in each country, supported by LAIF headquarters.
+Project follow up is assured by the European Delegation in each country, and supported by LAIF at the headquarters.